 Share control of playback and recording

-By default, the Bandleader controls playback and recording for the Jam Session.
+By default, the bandleader controls playback and recording for the jam session.
 When Bandleader Control is on, the transport controls appear dimmed on members’ devices.

 Turn the Bandleader Control switch off.

-When the leader turns off Bandleader Control, members can share control of playback.
+When the leader turns off Bandleader Control, band members can share control of playback.
 When a band member taps Record, recording starts on their device, and playback starts on all other devices.
-While the song is playing, members can tap Record to “punch in” or tap Play to “punch out” on their device.
+While the song is playing, band members can tap Record to “punch in” or tap Play to “punch out” on their device.